Boost App Downloads with App Store Localization

-South Korea has become one of the world’s biggest app markets, generating a revenue of $72 million in 2020 and expects to see year-over-year growth of 11% each year.
-This means that localizing your app or game in Korean is a must to succeed in this market.
+South Korea has become one of the world’s biggest app markets, and expects to see year-over-year growth of 11% each year.
+This means that localizing your app or game in Korea is a must to succeed in this market.

-Contrary to Western markets, the South Korean mobile market is dominated by Android (80% of total users).
-Because of this, Android app stores other than the Google Play Store stand out, with the One Store being particularly prominent.
-Still, iOS represents quite a significant portion of Korean users, so it remains preferable to make your app or game available for both Android and iOS in South Korea.
+Contrary to Western markets, the South Korean mobile market is dominated by Android (68.62% of total users).
+Therefore, Android app stores other than Google Play stand out, with the One Store being particularly prominent.
+Still, iOS represents quite a significant portion of Korean users (31.04%), so it remains preferable to make your app or game available for both Android and iOS in South Korea.

-Also, Hangul has a very unique grammatical structure, including a lot of different tones and nuances which can make it challenging and more prone to low-quality or wrong translations.
-Therefore, to select the best tone, word order, font, etc, it is recommended to work with a native speaker for the translation.
+Also, Hangul has a very unique grammatical structure, including a lot of different tones and nuances.
+This can make it challenging and more prone to low-quality or wrong translations.
+Therefore, to select the best tone, word order, font, etc., it is recommended to work with a native speaker for the translation.

-The title can sometimes be kept in English for very popular international brands (e.g. Instagram, Netflix, Minecraft, Pokemon Go, etc).
-However, the subtitle and long description need to be localized in Korean because, as mentioned earlier, Korean customers typically prefer apps and games in their own language.
-However, because Koreans are moderately proficient in English, some words, such as “ok” and “cool”, are fine to be kept in English.
-Other words, such as “game” or “puzzle”, also drive a considerable amount of traffic.
+The title for Korean apps can sometimes be kept in English for very popular international brands (e.g. Instagram, Netflix, Minecraft, Pokemon GO, etc).
+However, the subtitle and long description need to be localized in Korean because Korean customers typically prefer apps and games in their own language.
+But since Koreans are moderately proficient in English, some words such as “ok” and “cool” are fine to be kept in English.
+Other words, such as “game” or “puzzle,” also drive a considerable amount of traffic.
 Therefore, it may still be worth adding such terms to the keyword field for iOS.

 - Character-focused graphics: Korean customers tend to like high-quality in-game graphics and are drawn by images that display a large number of characters.
 Emphasizing the characters can make creatives more appealing to South Korean users.